Robo-Educa/back_auth/README.md

 ```

 **User Authentication**:
-The login process is handled by `login.js`, which sends a POST request to the backend to validate the user.
+The login process is managed by `login.js`, which sends a POST request to the backend to validate the user.
 If the user does not have valid credentials, they can log in as a guest.

 ```javascript
 async function login(usertype) {